vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 ### How Pinniped Works Today (as of version v0.16.0)

 The Pinniped Supervisor and Concierge components are Kubernetes Deployments.
 Today, each Pod has a single container, which is the Supervisor or Concierge app.
-Kubernetes captures the stdout of the app into the Pod logs.
+Kubernetes captures the stdout and stderr of the app into the Pod logs.

 Today, the Pinniped Supervisor and Concierge log many interesting events to their Pod logs.
 These logs are meant primarily to help an admin user debug problems with their Pinniped configuration or with their cluster.
 The Supervisor